 Ringkjøbing Landbobank's cost efficiency is one of the best in Denmark.
 Its cost-to-income ratio (operating income / operating expenses) was 38% in 2008 and 35% in 2007.
-A slight decline in efficiency was due to a combination of lower operating income as a result of negative value adjustments and lower fee and commission income as well as costs related to the guarantee commission of the first banking package.
-Furthermore, operating expenses as a percentage of average assets was 1.4% at year-end 2008, also one of the best levels among Danish banks.
+However it deteriorated to 47% in Q1 2009.
+The decline in efficiency was due to a combination of lower operating income as a result of negative value adjustments and lower fee and commission income as well as costs related to the guarantee commission of the first banking package.
+Furthermore, operating expenses as a percentage of average assets was 1.5% at end-Q1 2009.